pypa/packaging.python.org/source/peps.rst

 :PEP Status: Accepted

-:Summary: Specifies a tagging system to use in :term:`Binary Distribution` file
+:Summary: Specifies a tagging system to use in :term:`Built Distribution` file
           names.
 The motivation for the system was to tag wheel distributions, which are covered in `PEP427`_